Activity System

 Cancellation

-Only ThumbnailUpdate supports cooperative cancellation via AppState::request_cancel(), which sets the cancel AtomicBool.
+Only ThumbnailUpdate supports user-initiated cooperative cancellation via AppState::request_cancel(), which sets the cancel AtomicBool.
 The download loop checks this flag between systems and stops early if set, transitioning to ThumbnailPhase::Cancelled.

 UI Integration